loveencounterflow/hengist/dev/kitty-font-config-writer-kfcw/README.md

 `b`.

 > This is the right way to do it: When doing configurations, we want to start with defaults and end with
 > specific overrides.
-Linux' Font-Config got this backwars which is one reason it sucks so terribly:
+Linux' Font-Config got this backwards which is one reason it sucks so terribly:
 > you can't make one of your own rules become effective unless you wrestle against a system that believes
 > earlier settings must override later ones.
 Anyhoo.